Sergio Romero: Venezia

 On 11 October 2021, Venezia signed Romero on a free transfer.

 Boca Juniors

 On 8 August 2022, Romero returned to Argentina after 15 years playing in Europe, and signed a two-and-a-half-year contract with Boca Juniors.
 On 6 June 2024, he extended his contract with the club until December 2025.
+In March 2026, Romero retired from professional football.

 International career

 Youth career

 Romero represented Argentina at the 2007 South American Youth Championship in Paraguay and at the 2007 FIFA U-20 World Cup in Canada where on 8 August 2007 Romero was first included in the Argentine selection for a friendly match against Norway and against Australia, which Argentina also went on to win.

 After being called up by Sergio Batista for the Olympics, He replaced injured Oscar Ustari at the 2008 Summer Olympics football tournament.
-Prior to that, Romero played in the 2006 Toulon Tournament, where they were eliminated in the Group Stage.
+Prior to that, Romero played in the 2006 Toulon Tournament, where they were eliminated in the group stage.